openapi-processor/openapi-processor-spring/docs/generatr/index.md

 # The generatr

-The openapi-generatr-spring is an **interface only** open api generatr.
-That means it will only generate java interfaces for the endpoints.
-It is the projects task to implement them.
+The openapi-generatr-spring is an **interface only & model** open api generatr.
+That means it will only generate java interfaces for the endpoints and the required model POJO classes.
+It is the projects task to implement the endpoint interfaces.

 Let's take a look at a very simple example.
 The following open api yaml describes a single endpoint.
 A call to the `/ping` endpoint will simply respond with a plain text string result.